 People assume that I don’t enjoy eating veg or working out.
 I don’t believe that leading a certain type of lifestyle determines a level of perfection.
 In fact, I don’t believe that anybody can be perfect as we all have ‘flaws’.
 I do what I do because I love health and wellness and the way it makes me feel both physically and mentally.
 I love to fill my body with nutrient dense foods.
 I love to lift weights and see myself grow stronger.
 I love to read cookbooks and nutrition textbooks.

 There are so many benefits to being fit and healthy, but it doesn’t fix every problem

 I don’t have perfect skin.
 I still struggle with acne and have developed psoriasis.
 These are both determined by genetics and hormones and nothing I do is going to change that.

 I don’t have a chiseled body.
 Yes, I go to the gym and I eat healthily but that doesn’t mean that I don’t have fat on my body or have a flat stomach.
 I, like everybody else, sometimes overeat.
-Even the healthiest of foods will make you hold onto fat if you eat too much.
+I love to bake and experiment with different recipes and I love to eat the batter.

 I’m not extremely fit.
 I may go to the gym and go for walks but I can very easily run out of energy if I go for a jog or try to lift heavier weights than usual.